Dihydromyricetin – “Soft Gold in Flavonoids”

 What is Dihydromyricetin?

 Dihydromyricetin, a special flavonoid extracted from Ampelopsis, is known as “soft gold in flavonoids”.

-This kind of substance has many peculiar effects, such as scavenging free radical, antioxidation, antithrombotic, anti-tumor and anti-inflammatory.
-And dihydromyricetin is a more special kind of flavonoids.
+This kind of substance has many peculiar effects, such as scavenging free radical, antioxidation, antithrombotic, anti-tumor, and anti-inflammatory.
+And dihydromyricetin is a more special kind of flavonoid.
 Besides the general characteristics of flavonoids, it has the following characteristics:

 1, the general flavonoids are basically insoluble in water, soluble in ethanol, and dihydromyricetin